bridgecrewio/checkov-vscode/README.md

 ### Troubleshooting logs

-To access checkov-vscode logs directory, open the VSCODE Command Palette `(Ctrl+Shift+P)`, run the command `Developer: Open Extensions Logs Folder`, and the log file should be inside the `Bridgecrew.checkov` folder.
+To access checkov-vscode logs directory, open the VSCODE Command Palette `(Ctrl+Shift+P)` or `(Command+Shift+P)`, and run the command `Open Checkov Log`.
+It is helpful if you delete the log file and then re-try whichever operation was failing in order to produce clean logs.

 ### Common Issues